-My children have also evolved in their tastes.
+My children have also evolved in their tastes since we began eating real food.
 They are now all used to eating wholegrain foods and actually prefer the taste.
 Their taste buds have definitely changed along the way which makes eating real food a lot easier.

 My wholewheat blueberry muffins have been a labour of love.
 It took me a while to fine tune the recipe that:

-d. could also last up to two months in the freezer.
+- could be frozen(these blueberry muffins can be frozen for up to two months.
 Not that they ever get to hang around there that long.
-Generally, in our family, if they are in the freezer for more than a week, they weren’t that good to start.
+Generally, in our family, if they are in the freezer for more than a week, they weren’t that good to start).

 I get most of my grains and flours from Bobs Red Mill.
 It’s a brand I trust and use everyday in my kitchen.
 This is my go to whole wheat flour that I use daily ( 100% Stone Ground Whole Wheat Flour, 5lbs).
 It took me a while to find a product that I was happy with.
 The quality and taste of bobs red mill products are excellent and their values as a company make feel happy to use them.
 I’m a super fan.